Updated on 29th May 2021

 At the bottom, Innes National Park offers some of the most glorious beach views you’ll find in Australia as well as iconic Aussie wildlife, well kept campgrounds and excellent four-wheel-drive tracks.
 The rest of the peninsula is dotted with gorgeous little towns, each with their own character.
 One of those towns is Moonta.

 The Copper Coast

-The Copper Coast is the region of the Northern Yorke Peninsula that consists of Moonta, Kadina, Wallaroo, Paskeville and Port Hughes.
+The Copper Coast is the region of the Northern Yorke Peninsula that consists of Moonta, Kadina, Wallaroo, Paskeville and Port Hughes, with the Spencer Gulf to the West.
 The area within the confines of Kadina-Wallaroo-Moonta is known as the Copper Triangle.
 Funnily enough, this region is called the Copper Coast because of its history mining… yep, copper.
 The Copper Triangle is also affectionately known as “Little Cornwall” thanks to the large migrant population from Cornwall who came to work in the mines in the late 19th Century.